SSandorov/Cpp-basic/basic-concepts.md

 [16] C++ is not just C with a few extensions; §1.3.3.

 In general: To write a good program takes intelligence, taste, and patience.
 You are not going to get it right the first time.
 Experiment!

+## C++ libraries and tool sets

+such as Boost [Boost] (portable foundation libraries), POCO (Web development), Qt (cross-platform application development), wxWidgets (a cross-platform GUI library), WebKit (a layout engine library for Web browsers), CGAL (computational geometry), QuickFix (Financial Information eXchange), OpenCV (real-time image processing), and Root [Root,1995] (High-Energy Physics).
+There are many thousands of C++ libraries, so keeping up with them all is impossible.